GaryNanTie/AGI/README.md

 'Noken: implicit contextual token learning'
 DOI: 10.13140/RG.2.2.17440.24329
 Given a token in a context string, an implicit deep learning model reveals a latent token, that we dub a ‘noken’, and token representations, such that keys embue meaning to queries and values.
 This construction can then be construed as a machine oracle that aligns meaning utilizing a universal interlingua for next-token and sequence-to-sequence learning.

+'Noken variations'
+DOI: 10.13140/RG.2.2.33204.92805
+Six variations to update and refine a query are presented, each a method for next-token or sequence-to-sequence learning.